 Yes.
 Tuition can be paid in-full or on a monthly basis.
 If you choose to pay on a monthly basis, we require you to purchase tuition insurance, which is 3% of the annual tuition and is paid with your first tuition payment.

 Yes.
-Our enrollment contracts cover an entire school year, either a 10-month school-year option, or a 12-month year-round option.
+Our enrollment contracts cover an entire year, offering options for a traditional school year of 10 months or a year-round, 12-month option.
 If you are admitted after the beginning of a school year, your tuition is pro-rated based on when you enroll.
-There is a 3-week trial for students enrolled in our Infant and Toddler programs.
+There is a 3-week trial for students enrolled in our Lower School.

 Our ratios vary by program:

 — Infant – 1:4 (2 teachers for 8 students)

 — Toddler – 1:8 (2 teachers for 16 students)

 — Early Childhood – 1:12 (2 teachers to 24 students)

 — Elementary – 1:18 (1 teacher for up to 18 students)

 While these are the minimum ratios, we have an additional teacher available for each of the Infant, Toddler, and Early Childhood classrooms throughout the day.
 Elementary students also participate in Enrichment classes with Enrichment Specialist teachers.